Book Printing Lingo: What are the Margins of a Book?

 Also known as "white space", the margins of a book serve several important functions:

-1) Enhances Aesthetics - margins help center the content on the page and make it more visually appealing.
+Margins help center the content on the page and make it more visually appealing.
 They also help separate and balance the content of facing pages.

-2) Improves Readability - the blank margins provide contrast to the printed words and images on the page.
+the blank margins provide contrast to the printed words and images on the page.
 This provides a frame to the content, which helps the eyes focus better and allows for easier reading.

-3) Allows a Place to Hold the Book Open - the margins allow a convenient place for the reader to hold the book open.
+the margins allow a convenient place for the reader to hold the book open.
 Without ample margins, the hand(s) holding the book would block some of the printed content while it was being read.

-4) Provides an Area upon which to Write - if the reader wishes to make any notes or comments in the book, the margins provide the blank space necessary to write.
+if the reader wishes to make any notes or comments in the book, the margins provide the blank space necessary to write.

-5) Creates a Buffer Zone during the Manufacturing Process - in most cases, a book's pages are gathered and trimmed while it is being constructed.
+in most cases, a book's pages are gathered and trimmed while it is being constructed.
 The margins act as a safety zone between the content and the edge of the page, so there is no risk of anything important being trimmed off.

 Don't Skimp on the Margins-�